 Fathers Of The Internet – Who are They?

-In this article, I’ll give you a brief history of the birth of the internet, and we’ll learn a little about Tim.
-It’s all part of my new book called “FATHERS OF THE INTERNET”.
+In this article, I’ll give you a brief history of the Internet’s birth and learn a little about Tim.
+It’s all part of my new book, FATHERS OF THE INTERNET.

 History of The Internet

 In 1968, the National Science Foundation (NSF) funded the development of the ARPANET.
 The goal was to create a network of computers that could connect to other networks across the United States.
-It was the first step in what would become the internet.
+It was the first step in what would become the Internet.

-The first “web” server was created in 1981 by CERN (European Organization for Nuclear Research) and Tim Berners-Lee was the lead developer.
-The “web” server allowed users to access the internet through a hypertext link.
+The first “web” server was created in 1981 by CERN (European Organization for Nuclear Research), and Tim Berners-Lee was the lead developer.
+The “web” server allowed users to access the Internet through a hypertext link.
 It also allowed them to access documents and web pages.

 The first commercial website was built in 1983 by Larry Wall and Eric Bina.
 They called their site “The Well”.
-A bulletin board system allowed users to post messages on the internet.
+A bulletin board system allowed users to post messages on the Internet.

 In 1991, Quantum Computer Services (QCS) was the first to offer access to the “internet” through a dial-up connection.
 QCS also created the first website that allowed people to share images.

-In 1994, Marc Andreessen and Eric Bina created the first website to use frames.
+1994 Marc Andreessen and Eric Bina created the first website to use frames.
 They called it Mosaic.

 The Father Of the Internet